noahc3/Homebrew-Guide/emummc/linux.rst

 #.
 Tap on "Close" on the top right, tap on "Launch", and boot into your emuMMC.

     .. note::
         If you downloaded Hekate by itself then you needed to create a hekate_ipl.ini file in your bootloader folder.
 That is outside the scope of this guide.
-If you don't know how to do that then use Kosmos.
+If you don't know how to do that then use the SDSetup bundle.

     .. image:: ../images/HekateStep7.png